Sharklet (material)

 Sharklet, manufactured by Sharklet Technologies, is a bio-inspired plastic sheet product structured to impede microorganism growth, particularly bacterial growth.
 It is marketed for use in hospitals and other places with a relatively high potential for bacteria to spread and cause infections.
-Coating surfaces with Sharklet work due to the nano-scale texture of the product's surface.

 The inspiration for Sharklet's texture came through analysis of the texture of shark skin, which does not attract barnacles or other biofouling, unlike ship hulls and other smooth surfaces.
 The texture was later found to also repel microbial activity.

 History

-Sharklet material is bio-inspired and was developed by Dr. Anthony Brennan, materials science and engineering professor at University of Florida, while trying to improve antifouling technology for ships and submarines at Pearl Harbor.
+Sharklet is a bio-inspired material that was invented by Anthony Brennan, a materials science and engineering professor at the University of Florida, while working to improve antifouling technology for ships and submarines at Pearl Harbor.

-Brennan realized that sharks do not experience fouling.
-He observed that shark's skin denticles are arranged at the micrometre scale in a distinct diamond repeating micro-pattern with millions of tiny ribs.
-The width-to-height ratio of shark denticle riblets corresponded to his mathematical model for the texture of a material that would discourage microorganisms from settling.
-The first test performed showed an 85% reduction in green algae settlement compared to smooth surfaces.
+Brennan noticed that sharks do not get fouled.
+He discovered that shark skin denticles are structured in a characteristic diamond-repeating micro-pattern with millions of small ribs at the micrometer scale.
+His mathematical model for the texture of a substance that would deter microorganisms from settling corresponds to the width-to-height ratio of shark denticle riblets.
+When compared to smooth surfaces, the first test resulted in an 85% reduction in green algae settlement.

-Texture

-Sharklet's texture is a combination of “ridge” and “ravine” at a micrometer scale.